 How long should be my skis?

 A traditional rule of thumb for the occasional skier is to have skis that are about 10 cm shorter than your body height.
-Modern skis are quite stable in speed, despite the fact that they are much shorter than slalom skis used to be 10 years ago.
-Therefore the old belief that ”the longer the skis, the better the rider” no longer applies, really.
 The preference of ski length is very individual and you can be sure you will find what is best for you and get the length you wish.

 Please notice that if you only rent skis at the time of renting our staff will need to see your boots in order to set the correct bindings.